Summer Spirits: The Season's Alcohol Trends

 “It will be the summer of spirits," Ramirez predicted.
 “There's a lot of innovation involving new brands and spirit companies partnering with traditional beverage companies."

 RTD cocktails offer something for everyone, including vodka drinkers, tequila drinkers and rum drinkers.
-Tequila-based RTDs grew 138% last year, followed by rum-based drinks at 132% and vodka-based drinks at 110%, according to an MSN report.
+Tequila-based RTDs grew 138% last year, followed by rum-based drinks at 132% and vodka-based drinks at 110%, according to a Yahoo Finance report.
 “We expect to see a lot of continued growth in those categories," Ramirez said.